Hooang/hooang.github.io/README.md

 The following features are planned for upcoming updates:

-- Use Jekyll theme (Completed)
+- Use Jekyll theme
+- Automatically switch language according to the user's browser settings
-- If you edit webpage or create post, need to login (GitHub)
+- If you edit webpage or create a post, need to login (GitHub)
-- Make personal web-editor
+- Make a personal web-editor
-- Posts must be saved as Markdown files with automatic push to GitHub
+- Posts created with the web editor must be saved as Markdown files and automatically committed and pushed to the repository
 - Credentials data must be encrypted
+- Enable user comments by managing comment data through Google Sheets

-> For a detailed plan, please refer to the [README.pptx](./README.pptx) file.
+> For a detailed plan, please refer to the [About this blog][about-this-blog-page] page.

 ## Documentation